 Following seed application, mulch will be applied immediately.
 Mulch shall be used in conjunction with temporary seeding operations as specified in VESCH STD and Spec 3.31.

 Mulch can consist of straw, erosion control fabric, or some functional equivalent.
 Mulch will be free of noxious weeds.
 Hay shall not be used as mulch.
 Mulch and related materials need to be applied in accordance with VESCH STD 3.35.

-- i.
-Mulch will be spread uniformly over the area to cover at least 75 percent of the ground surface at a rate of 2 tons/acre of straw or its equivalent as required by the United States Forest Service - ii.
-If wood chips are used as mulch, the application rate will not exceed 6 tons/acre and the equivalent of 12 lbs./acre available nitrogen per ton will be added per VESCH Table 3.35-A - iii.
-Application of liquid mulch binders and tackifiers may be used in place of mechanical crimping/anchoring - a.
-Heaviest application will occur on crest of ridges and steep slope areas (including spoil piles) to prevent mulch displacement - b.
-Mulch application will be monitored and function throughout the Project duration - c.
-If mulch coverage is determined to be sparse due to wind or other factors, reapplication will be conducted as needed - iv.
-Mulch will be anchored to minimize loss by wind and water - a.
-When anchoring by mechanical means, a mulch-anchoring tool will be used to properly crimp the mulch to a depth of 2 to 3 inches - b.
-When anchoring with liquid mulch binders, rates recommended by the manufacturer will be used - c.
-Liquid mulch binders will not be used within 100 feet of wetlands or water bodies - v.
-Compost Filter Socks - a.
-Following determination that the site has achieved vegetative stabilization, the compost filter sock will be "opened" and the mulch contained within will be spread within the limits of disturbance per the Construction Sequence. - e.
-Installation and Seed Mixes - i.
-Seedbed Preparation - a.
-If tilling cannot be accomplished, one of the following steps must be done per the MVP PSS&S: - Adding of lime and fertilizer (per VESCH Table 3.31-A requirements) - Disking the top 4-6 inches of the soil - Soil roughening - b.
+- a.
+Mulch will be spread uniformly over the area to cover at least 75 percent of the ground surface at a rate of 2 tons/acre of straw or its equivalent as required by the United States Forest Service - b.
+If wood chips are used as mulch, the application rate will not exceed 6 tons/acre and the equivalent of 12 lbs./acre available nitrogen per ton will be added per VESCH Table 3.35-A - c.
+Application of liquid mulch binders and tackifiers may be used in place of mechanical crimping/anchoring - i.
+Heaviest application will occur on crest of ridges and steep slope areas (including spoil piles) to prevent mulch displacement - ii.
+Mulch application will be monitored and function throughout the Project duration - iii.
+If mulch coverage is determined to be sparse due to wind or other factors, reapplication will be conducted as needed - d.
+Mulch will be anchored to minimize loss by wind and water - i.
+When anchoring by mechanical means, a mulch-anchoring tool will be used to properly crimp the mulch to a depth of 2 to 3 inches - ii.
+When anchoring with liquid mulch binders, rates recommended by the manufacturer will be used - iii.
+Liquid mulch binders will not be used within 100 feet of wetlands or water bodies - e.
+Compost Filter Socks - i.
+Following determination that the site has achieved vegetative stabilization, the compost filter sock will be "opened" and the mulch contained within will be spread within the limits of disturbance per the Construction Sequence.

+E. Installation and Seed Mixes

+- 1. Seedbed Preparation - a.
+If tilling cannot be accomplished, one of the following steps must be done per the MVP PSS&S: - i.
+Adding of lime and fertilizer (per VESCH Table 3.31-A requirements) - ii.
+Disking the top 4-6 inches of the soil - iii.
+Soil roughening - b.
 When hydro seeding is to be used, the seedbed will be scarified to facilitate lodging and germination of the seed - c.
 Unless site-specific recommendations are received from the land owners or land management agencies, MVP will incorporate 4,000 lbs./acre of pulverized agricultural grade lime and 1,000 lbs./acre of 10-20-10 fertilizer into the soil - d.
+Soil pH modifier and fertilizer will be incorporated into the top two (2) inches of soil as soon as possible after application a.
+If saplings are required to be planted within the temporary ROW areas, this will be conducted in accordance with Section 2.9.6 - Bare Root Seeding Sapling and Shrub Planting (see Appendix A - STD & SPEC: Plates 3.37-4, 3.38-8, and 3.38-9) unless otherwise specified by applicable permit conditions.
+See also MVP-ES47 for bare root sapling and shrub planting details.

-Soil pH modifier and fertilizer will be incorporated into the top two (2) inches of soil as soon as possible after application - e.
-Other fertilizer formulations, including slow-release sources of nitrogen (preferred from a water quality standpoint), may be used provided they can supply the same amounts and proportions of plant nutrients)
+- e.
+Other fertilizer formulations, including slow-release sources of nitrogen (preferred from a water quality standpoint), may be used provided they can supply the same amounts and proportions of plant nutrients) - f.
+PCB-free hydro seed will be used if available